This guide will demonstrate how on-page and off-page optimisation will boost traffic and sales.

 Now you have an idea of what on-page and off-page SEO is, it’s time to see how you can optimise them for your site.

-People need relevant and informative content when they search for a query.
-How Google and other search engines determine that relevance is a journey through decades of machine learning and hundreds of search factors.
+People need relevant and informative content when they complete a search.
+How Google and other search engines determine that relevance is a journey through decades of machine learning and hundreds of ranking factors.

-Keeping your content useful and up to date establishes your brand as a trustworthy authority on related topics and increases relevant traffic on your page and overall site.
+Keeping your content useful and up-to-date establishes your brand as a trustworthy authority on related topics and increases relevant traffic to your site.

-Meta titles often comprise the main heading of a page (also known as the H1) but that isn’t always the case.
-Best practice dictates that you should optimise your titles and descriptions with keywords without going overboard (known as keyword stuffing).
+Meta titles often mirror the main heading of a page (also known as the H1) but that isn’t always the case.
+Optimising your meta titles and descriptions for your users will help improve your click-through rate (CTR).

 There are also space limits for meta titles and descriptions.
-For titles, keep them under 60 characters or around a 600-pixel width and for descriptions, ~160 characters/900 pixels.
+For titles, keep them under 60 characters or up to 600 pixels in width and for descriptions, between 120–160 characters or up to 900 pixels.

-Divide up your text using subheadings to make it more reader-friendly.
-It can also help with CTRs as Google can render some of your headings as site links on the SERPs.
+Advice: Split up your copy using subheadings to make it more user-friendly.
+It can also help with click-through rates as Google can render headings as site links on the SERPs.
+It’s one of the easiest and most helpful ways to improve your on-page SEO.

 3. Improve the site speed